 Once a spell-caster finishes off the basic aspect of spell casting, by burning either figurine or papyrus sheets, he will conduct another simple ceremony called encircling.
-The basic aim of conducting this procedure is to control the malicious activities of evil forces or the shadow in the underworld.
-To conduct this important procedure, a suitable and auspicious day and hour for the intended act was essential.
-Most of these rituals relates directly to the sun god and his cohorts.
+The primary aim of conducting this procedure is to control the malicious activities of evil forces or the shadow in the underworld.
+To perform this vital procedure, a suitable and auspicious day and hour for the intended act were essential.
+Most of these rituals relate directly to the sun god and his cohorts.
 These rituals always occur in the morning, when the sun is rising from the horizon.
 On the other hand, some procedures against the dangers of the night always took place in the evening and soon after sunset.

 The Egyptian Calendar

 To conduct a perfect spell casting, one needed to relay on the calendar of the day; Egyptian calendars always mentioned about lucky and unlucky days of the year.
 Some of these rituals occurred every day, while many others took place on those days that were pure and auspicious.
 More about the Egyptian Calendar